KevinSalina/Etch-a-Sketch/README.md

 # Etch-a-Sketch App

-Project to create a **Etch-a-Sketch** of sorts using only HTML, CSS and JS.
+Project to create an **Etch-a-Sketch** of sorts using only HTML, CSS and JS.
 Project will follow basic Git workflow.

 🔗 **Live preview:** [here](#)